Aughh2/Aughh2/README.md

 ## Hi there 👋
-I am Anatolii, a game developer from Helsinki, Finland.
+I am Anatolii, a software engineer from Helsinki, Finland.

 Interested in **game architecture and backend development**, with strong focus on **multiplayer systems**.
 Learning by building projects, experimenting, and improving gameplay and backend systems.